Red flags in Speech and Language for a Child

 Once you’ve identified, or you’ve thought to yourself, okay, maybe there’s a red flag, maybe my son or daughter is not exactly on point, what should you do?
 My recommendation is that, you call your pediatrician, and you request a speech language pathology referral.
 So, most of us work with insurances.
 You need to make sure that your pediatrician gives you a referral, so you’re able to contact a speech language pathologist, so that they can evaluate your child.
 Most pediatricians would tell you that, they’ll ask you why, and you’ll just state your concerns and that should be enough.
 Your concerns should be enough for a referral.
 Once you have a referral in your hand, you should contact your insurance company, and make sure that your policy does cover speech therapy, and where, and have them provide you a provider that’s in their network, so it could be easier for you to contact somebody.
 Then once you contact the correct provider from your plan, a speech pathologist should be able to evaluate your son.
 They’re going to give them a formal assessment depending on what the prescription says, so it is important that you explain to the pediatrician, what your concern is.
 Is it a pronunciation concern, is it that he doesn’t listen, or is it that he doesn’t speak in many words?
 Like, you need to be specific, because we will conduct assessments based on what your prescription says, and then once you get to the therapist you should be in good hands.

 So, I want to thank you guys for tuning in and I also want to ask you to share my video online if you liked it.
 If it was helpful.
 If you could please subscribe to my channel.
 I would like to keep coming on and sharing different tips and advices and things to do.
-So, if you also want to reach me, my email is email@example.com.
+So, if you also want to reach me, my email is email@example.com or simply call me.

 Patricia Ruiz, Executive Director at Miami Speech Institute, identifies the Red flags in Speech and Language for a Child.
 Speech delays, Autism and most common speech and language disorders are addressed.